SVP Faced Steeper Climb as a Woman in Finance Industry

-Fancher got her start in the finance business working part-time as an accounts representative at Great Western Bank while she went to college.
+Fancher got her start in financial services working part-time as an account representative at Great Western Bank while she went to college.
 After she graduated, she became a financial analyst, a move that felt natural to her.
 Soon after, Great Western was acquired by Washington Mutual.

 As Fancher grew and progressed in different roles at different banks, she wondered why her male peers might get jobs or get promoted instead of her.
 She wondered what skill or experience they had that she didn't.
 She viewed it as a challenge.